SKY-Studio-cn/SKY-UI/README.md

 ## **What is it？**

 *   A Scratch mobile OS powered by SKY Engine
+*   A project to simulate a real mobile operating system

+## **What can it do？**

 * Simulate a real mobile operating system

-## **What can it do？**
-*    For us
-     * Better to update SKY UI/OS
-*    For Developers

-     * Better to make apps for SKY UI/OS

-     * Check you app quickly

-*    For Users
-     * Better to running your scratch projects
 * Many more new extensions

- ## Compare with *other editor*
+ ## Compare with *OTHER VERSION*

 |Compare wit|Scratch|TurboWarp|02Engine|SKYEngine|
 |-----------|-----------|-----------|-----------|-----------|